Passport Photo Dimensions - Complete Measurement Guide

 What is aspect ratio of passport photo?

-For Indian passport photos, the aspect ratio is square or 1:1.
+For Indian passport photos, the aspect ratio is 0.78:1 portrait.
 Some visa formats are rectangular, so you should always check the exact form before cropping.

 How to measure passport photo?

 Use a ruler or a crop guide and check both width and height.
-The final image should be exactly 2 inches by 2 inches or the metric equivalent after conversion.
+The final image should be exactly 35mm by 45mm or the metric equivalent after conversion.

 Do small rounding differences matter?

-Small rounding differences are common when converting between inches and metric units, but the final photo should still match the required size closely enough to look square and official.
+Small rounding differences are common when converting units, but the final photo should still match 35×45mm closely enough to remain compliant.

 Yes.
-A 600 by 600 pixel file can still fail if the face is cropped badly, the head is off-center, or the file is resized in a way that makes the image soft or distorted.
+A 630×810 file can still fail if the face is cropped badly, the head is off-center, or the image becomes blurry after compression.